Zimbabwe opposition rejects ruling and ‘false’ inauguration

-HARARE, Zimbabwe (AP) — Zimbabwe’s main opposition leader says he respectfully rejects the court ruling upholding President Emmerson Mnangagwa’s narrow election win and he calls the inauguration planned for Sunday “false.”
+HARARE, Zimbabwe (AP) — Zimbabwe’s main opposition leader said Saturday he respectfully rejects the court ruling upholding President Emmerson Mnangagwa’s narrow election win and he called the inauguration set for Sunday “false.”

-Nelson Chamisa spoke a day after the Constitutional Court unanimously rejected opposition claims of vote-rigging and said it did not bring “sufficient and credible evidence.”
+Nelson Chamisa spoke a day after the Constitutional Court unanimously rejected the opposition’s claims of vote-rigging and said it did not bring “sufficient and credible evidence.”

-Chamisa now says “we have the right to peaceful protest” and that other routes will be pursued.
+Chamisa said “we have the right to peaceful protest” and that other routes will be pursued now that the legal one has reached an end.

-He also says the opposition had reached out to Mnangagwa for dialogue but the president did not respond.
-Mnangagwa shortly after the ruling said on Twitter to Chamisa that “my door is open and my arms are outstretched.”
+Last month’s peaceful election was seen as a chance for Zimbabwe to move on from Robert Mugabe’s repressive 37-year-rule.
+Now Chamisa alleges “a new persecution” after a deadly crackdown on the opposition.

 Most Read Nation & World Stories